Who We Are

 Event Coordinator

 Deb Schlee received her Bachelor’s Degree in Art History from Harvard.
 She formerly organized and co-led art trips abroad for high school students.
-She is passionate about environmental and sustainability issues.
+She is passionate about environmental and sustainability issues and is a member of the Kent Sustainability Team.
 She is an avid photographer whose photos have been featured in several publications.
-They focus on the beauty of nature and rural living.
+Her photography focuses on the beauty of nature and rural living.

 Advisory Board Members